AdobeDocs/adobeio-codelabs-typescript/README.md

-# Using Typescript with Project Firefly
+# Using Typescript to develop actions in Project Firefly

 This codelab will guide you through creating a headless app using [Project Firefly](https://github.com/AdobeDocs/project-firefly) the twist is that instead of using Javascript we will be using Typesscript.